Great Tribulation: How to Discern Truth from Deception

 The Lord goes into a third parable.
 This parable is a description of the destruction of the Jewish nation because they would not respond to the invitations of God.

-This literally happened in A.D.
+This destruction happened in A.D.
 70. Less than 40 years after Jesus said this.
 The Roman armies came upon Jerusalem.
-The city was burned.
-The Jewish nation was terminated.
+The Roman army burned the city.
+They terminated the Jewish nation.
 The stone fell.
-The kingdom was taken from the Jews.
-The nation was ground to powder.
-The kingdom was given to the church (1Pe 2:9).
+The Lord took the kingdom from the Jews, grinding the nation to powder.
+God gave the kingdom to the church (1Pe 2:9).

 Great Tribulation sermon video audio notes